-- Immediately contact the LEPC and contact the appropriate county CEC at the County Warning Point at Miami-Dade - 911, Broward - 911, and Monroe - 911. - 2.
-Immediately contact the State Warning Point at either (850) 413-9900 or (800) 320-0519. - 3.
+- 1. Immediately contact the LEPC and contact the appropriate county CEC at the County Warning Point at Miami-Dade 911, Broward 911, and Monroe 911 - 2.
+Immediately contact the State Watch Office at either (850) 413-9900 or (800) 320-0519. - 3.
 Immediately contact the National Response Center (NRC) if a substance is reportable under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), at (800) 424-8802. - 4.
-Submit the follow-up report as required by Section 304, within 10 working days to the LEPC's Public Information Coordinator and the State Emergency Response Commission. - B. Miami-Dade County
+Submit the follow-up report as required by Section 304, within 10 working days to the LEPC's Public Information Coordinator and the State Emergency Response Commission.

 Upon receipt of a notification of a release of a hazardous material, the County Warning Point (CWP) will make every effort to verify information.
 Local response agencies will be notified of the emergency by the CWP.
-The primary and alternate contact for emergency response agencies identified below will be maintained by the Miami-Dade County Office of Emergency Management.
+The primary and alternate contact for emergency response agencies identified below will be maintained by Miami-Dade Emergency Management.